Subscriptions & Buying7 min read Updated

 • You're comfortable making small adjustments (grind, water temperature)

 When you're ready to explore single origins, our single origin coffee guide explains what makes these coffees unique and how to appreciate their distinctive characteristics.
+Want to understand the economics before committing?
+Read our detailed subscription vs one-off cost breakdown to make an informed financial decision.

 Step 3: Decide: Pre-Ground or Whole Bean?